 \subsection{Dynamic Treatment Choice Problem}

-The goal of this paper is to provide methods to estimate the optimal DTR from experimental or observational panel data.
-We denote a treatment rule at each stage $t$ by $g_{t}:{\cal H}_{t}\mapsto\left\{ 0,1\right\} $, a mapping from the history up to stage $t$ to the binary treatment.
+We aim to develop methods to estimate the optimal DTRs from experimental or observational data with sequential treatment assignment.
+We denote a treatment rule for each stage $t$ by $g_{t}:{\cal H}_{t}\mapsto\left\{ 0,1\right\} $, a map from the history up to stage $t$ to a binary treatment.
 We define the DTR by $g\equiv\left(g_{1},\ldots,g_{T}\right)$, a sequence of stage-specific treatment rules.
-The DTR guides the policy-maker to choose a treatment for each individual at each stage depending on the individual's history up to that point.
+The DTR guides policymakers in selecting treatment for each individual at each stage based on their history up to that point.